Marcos Raya

-Marcos Raya (born 1948 Guanajuato, Mexico) is a Mexican artist based out of Chicago, Illinois.
+Marcos Raya (born 1948 in Guanajuato, Mexico) is a Mexican artist based out of Chicago, Illinois, United States.
 He became known in the Chicago neighborhood of Pilsen for his street murals.
 His studio is in the Chicago community area of New City.

 Early life

 Born in Mexico, Raya spent the first 16 years of his life there before moving to the United States with his mother and siblings.
-In 1964, when Raya moved to Chicago, in the middle of the Civil rights movement of the 1960s, he found that the conditions created by the movement allowed for him to express his political sentiment through his artwork.
+When Raya moved to Chicago in 1964, right in the middle of the 1960s Civil rights movement, he found that the conditions created by the movement allowed for him to express his political sentiment through his artwork.

 Career

-Raya paints street murals and also creates paintings, self-portraits as well as multi-media projects.
+Raya paints street murals and also creates paintings and self-portraits, as well as multi-media projects.
 Well known throughout Pilsen for his street murals and involvement in the art community, Raya has also had his artwork seen around the world in various exhibits.
-"Within the last three years Raya's paintings, installations, assemblages, photographs, and painted furniture have been featured in four Latino art exhibitions that have traveled Mexico, Japan, and the U.S." Raya is gaining popularity in the art world outside of Chicago as his works have been shown in the new Museum of Contemporary Art, he has permanent collections in the National Mexican Museum in Chicago, the Museum of Contemporary Art in Chicago, the Alfred Smart Museum at the University of Chicago, the Menil Collection in Houston, the Museum of Fine Arts in Houston, and the Museum of Notre Dame in Indiana.
+"Within the last three years Raya's paintings, installations, assemblages, photographs, and painted furniture have been featured in four Latino art exhibitions that have traveled Mexico, Japan, and the U.S." Raya is gaining popularity in the art world outside of Chicago, as his works have been shown in Riverside CA's Cheech Museum (2023) and are included in the permanent collections of Chicago's National Museum of Mexican Art, the Museum of Contemporary Art in Chicago, the Alfred Smart Museum at the University of Chicago, the Menil Collection in Houston, the Museum of Fine Arts in Houston, and the Museum of Notre Dame in Indiana.

 Much of Raya's artwork is influenced by his Mexican roots.
-When Raya was a child, he met Mexican street artist Jose Chavez Morado.
-Raya believes that his encounter with Chavez Morado helped him better understand his goals through painting.
-Raya remembers his encounter with Chavez Morado, who was known for creating street murals with strong political meaning, and recalls his sentiment towards him and his work, "I talked to him about how he mixed his paint and his beautiful images.
+When Raya was a child, he met Mexican street artist José Chávez Morado.
+Raya believes that his encounter with Chávez Morado helped him better understand his goals through painting.
+Raya remembers his encounter with Chávez Morado, who was known for creating street murals with strong political meaning, and recalls his sentiment towards him and his work, "I talked to him about how he mixed his paint and his beautiful images.
 Muralists were men you could talk to and relate to.
 They painted history and denounced war, political corruption, you name it.
 And they were also active politically."
-Influenced by his encounter with Chavez Morado, Raya moved to Chicago and enrolled at Crane High School where he met an art teacher named Jeff Gottlieb.
-Gottlieb got Raya interested in art, and took him on a field trip one day to the Art Institute of Chicago, where his interest in art was further piqued.
-Being an immigrant from Mexico, and having moved to the United States, Raya had a mixed sense of nationality where he was old enough to remember what Mexico was like, but simultaneously be molded by American values.
+Influenced by his encounter with Chávez Morado, Raya moved to Chicago and enrolled at Crane High School where he met an art teacher named Jeff Gottlieb.
+Gottlieb took Raya on a field trip one day to the Art Institute of Chicago, where his interest in art was further piqued.
+Being an immigrant from Mexico, Raya had a mixed sense of nationality where he was old enough to remember what Mexico was like, but to simultaneously be molded by American values.